hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list dovecot config parameters**

-**Label**:

 **Options**: `[FORMAT]`

-The function for obtaining the list of dovecot config parameters.
+This function for obtaining the list of dovecot config parameters.

 *******************************************************************